COSIMA/regional-mom6/README.md

 pip install git+https://github.com/COSIMA/regional-mom6.git
 ```

-This will install the latest version of `regional_mom6` plus any required dependencies.
+This installs the latest version of `regional_mom6` plus any required dependencies.
 `esmpy` won't be installed as a dependency and that's why need to install it separately.

 Alternatively, you can also install a particular tag or git commit using, e.g.,